Types of Alternative Medicine (or AlternativeTherapies)

-For this post, I will use the term alternative therapies regardless of whether they are used as a complement or not.
+For this post, I will use the term alternative therapies (or alternative medicine) regardless of whether they are used as a complementary therapy or not.

-Have you ever wondered if alternative therapies really work?
+Have you ever wondered if alternative medicine really works?
+Is alternative medicine effective?

 Alternative medical practices are generally not recognized by the medical community as a conventional approved medical approach.